honglabcsun/Calcium-Imaging/README.md

 Written with MATLAB versions 2021a - 2024b

-**IMPORTANT:** Before using any script in this repo, you must have your calcium imaging data files arranged in the proper format.
+**IMPORTANT:** Before using any script in this repository, you must have your calcium imaging data files arranged in the proper format.

-[insert format here]
+Folder with WormStrainName_StimulusType >
+     Folder with

 Below is a description of the purpose of each script in this repository and what it does.
 This information is also included in the each of the scripts themselves.